(Note: the slides do not show correctly on all browsers. I use Firefox and here they show just fine.)

 Extra note (skip in case you find it confusing or too much information for the time being)

 Some might object here and note: “Wait a minute, what about the third form?
-We all learned go – went – gone; see – saw – seen; look – looked – looked etc.” True, not to forget the -ing.
+We all learned go – went – gone; see – saw – seen; look – looked – looked etc.” True, not to forget the -ing form.
 If you look at the first and second slide again, you find these two forms as components of what is linguistically commonly referred to as aspects of the verb: the continuous or progressive aspect and the perfect aspect.
 In the two slides above they are the second part of these forms and referred to as ‘present’ participle – the verb+ing as in looking e.g. – and ‘past’ participle’ as in seen, gone, looked etc. respectively.
 They are not verb structures or forms in their own right, they are parts of a longer or slightly more complex structure than the first two simple forms and will be explained later.
 They combine with an auxiliary that itself is inflected for either the first or the second form.
 The participles themselves never change.
-When standing alone in a sentence i.e. without auxiliary, they often function as adjectives.
+When standing alone in a sentence i.e. without auxiliary, they take can take on the functions of adjectives or noun.)

 The first form or ‘simple present’ is always the same except for the third person singular -s.
 The second form (or ‘past tense’) is marked by the addition of an -ed ending to the basic form (infinitive) in regular verbs.